Skip to main content

 OptionTypeDescription

-transcribeAudiobooleanAuto-transcribe audio (default: false)
+transcribeAudiobooleanAuto-transcribe input.file when it’s audio (default: false)

-processImagesbooleanAuto-process images (default: false)
+processImagesbooleanAuto-process input.file when it’s an image (default: false)

 audioLanguagestringLanguage code (pt, en, es, etc.)